Young Professional

 Yes, you need the same documents for activation as for the Working Holiday work permit because the Young Professional work permit is a work permit under the IEC (International Experience Canada).

-When activating the work permit at the border, you must have a health insurance that must be valid for the entire length of your intended stay in Canada (the length of the work permit).
+When you activate the work permit, you must have a health insurance that must be valid for the entire length of your intended stay in Canada (the length of the work permit).
 Be aware, if you are already in Canada, you need an ‘already travelling’ policy.

 Your IEC health insurance must cover: